SciZoom: A Large-scale Benchmark for Hierarchical Scientific Summarization across the LLM Era: Experiments

 \paragraph{Emergence of Formulaic Phrases.} Table~\ref{tab:trigrams} reveals significant increases in templatic expressions across \postllm abstracts.
-The most striking increases appear in methodological framing: \textit{existing methods often} rose 10.3$\times$, while \textit{recent advancements in} and \textit{extensive experiments across} each increased 9.5$\times$.
-Notably, these ratios far exceed the 1.68$\times$ baseline expected from corpus size difference alone (28,192 vs.\ 16,754 papers), confirming genuine shifts in writing style.
-The affected phrases span distinct rhetorical functions---problem framing such as \textit{address this gap}, method positioning such as \textit{novel framework that}, and result reporting such as \textit{analysis reveals that}---indicating broad homogenization rather than a shift confined to any single discourse role.
+The most striking increases appear in methodological framing: \textit{existing methods often} rose 10.3$\times$, while \textit{recent advancements in} and \textit{extensive experiments across} each increased 9.5$\times$, far exceeding the 1.68$\times$ baseline expected from corpus size difference alone.
+A Mann-Whitney U test confirms the shift is statistically significant ($U{=}2.09{\times}10^{8}$, $p{<}10^{-177}$, $r{=}0.117$); per-venue tests on NeurIPS and ICLR are also significant at $p{<}10^{-15}$ (Appendix~\ref{app:per_venue}), ruling out venue composition as a confound.